 Need some help studying for AP US History?
 Look no further.
-In this post, we cover the best AP US History books – from textbooks to prep books, and even study tools like flashcards and websites.
-Read on to get the best tools for studying for the exam!
+In this post, we cover the best AP US History books, from textbooks to prep books and even study tools such as flashcards and websites.
+Read on to get the best help you can get for studying for the AP US History exam.

-Best AP US History Textbook: The American Pageant
+Best AP US History Textbook: The American Pageant, 17th Edition

-As we covered in our textbooks review, The American Pageant is far and away the most popular APUSH textbook.
-Not only does it cover all the material for the US History exam, it also has lots of embedded tools as well, including timelines at the end of chapters to help you learn dates and inclusion of primary sources to help prepare you for the Document-Based Question (DBQ).
+As we covered in our review of the best AP US History textbooks, The American Pageant is far and away the most popular APUSH textbook.
+Not only does it include all the material you must know for the AP US History exam, but it also has lots of helpful tools, including timelines at the end of chapters to help you get down dates and primary sources to help you prepare for the Document-Based Question (DBQ).

-Plus, The American Pageant reads like a novel, rather than a textbook, so many students find it more engaging than your usual class reading.
-(That said, if you want a more straightforward, plain-spoken textbook, check out our textbook review post and also keep reading for our thoughts on prep books.)
+What's more, The American Pageant reads more like a novel than it does a textbook, so many students find it more engaging than your usual US history class readings.
+(That said, if you want a more straightforward textbook, check out our textbook review post and also keep reading for our thoughts on APUSH prep books.)

 To take a brief example, this is what The American Pageant section introducing Christopher Columbus reads like: